awslabs/aws-embedded-metrics-java/README.md

 )
 ```

-- MetricsLogger **setDimensions**(boolean useDefault, DimensionSet... dimensionSets)

-Override all custom dimensions, with an option to configure whether to use default dimensions.

 - MetricsLogger **resetDimensions**(boolean useDefault)

 Explicitly clear all custom dimensions.
 The behavior of whether default dimensions should be used can be configured by the input parameter.